FHantke/brave-browser-wiki/Debugging-brave-extension.md

 You'll be able to right click on the browser action icon and inspect to open developer tools for the browser action context.
 You can also go to `chrome://extensions/` and open developer tools for the background page.

 brave-extension can also be loaded without the `--disable_brave_extension`, but is not officially supported.
-Note that it will not be able to run e2e tests if you choose to go this route.